 Helping Give Away Psychological Science, HGAPS, is a nonprofit corporation, spun off from a UNC student service club, that aims to gather and provide web based access to information and resources related to mental health topics such as COVID-19 info and coping resources, managing social isolation, and offers some suggestions for clients for teletherapy.

 Our best wishes to everyone during this challenging time!

-The UNC Psychology Department Community Clinic (the Clinic) is dedicated to providing high quality and affordable psychological services to the triangle community and the UNC campus through specialty clinics for children, adolescents, adults, couples and families – a summary of our services, directions, and more is available in our clinic overview brochure which you can download for convenient reference.
+The UNC Psychology and Neuroscience Department Community Clinic, the Clinic, is dedicated to providing high quality and affordable psychological services to the triangle community and the UNC campus through specialty clinics for children, adolescents, adults, couples and families.
 All of our assessment and treatment services are designed to provide effective psychological care in a compassionate environment to members of the campus and local community.
-Services are provided by graduate students in our highly ranked doctoral program and on a limited basis by Licensed Psychologists, postdoctoral fellows, and social work graduate students.
+Services are provided by graduate students in our highly ranked clinical psychology doctoral program and on a limited basis by Licensed Psychologists, postdoctoral fellows, and social work graduate students.

 The Clinic is a community-based training facility for the Ph.D. program in clinical psychology.
 The UNC Clinical Psychology program is accredited by the American Psychological Association and the Psychological Clinical Science Accreditation System.
 For over 15 years, the Clinical Psychology Program has ranked within the top ten graduate psychology programs nationally, currently ranked #2.